 I’ve established data in many ways.
 Typically, I ask students to write a paragraph.
 (You can download my first day writing activities for free.)
 I also use that opportunity to respond to students’ ideas.
 Doing that builds relationships.

 After that initial writing exercise, I move to a larger assignment, our first writing assignment.
 Before assigning that, we work together to create expectations.

 Outline expectations and rules

 As a teacher, I worry that I don’t present information that I believe I have presented.
 I never want my error to cause a student to stumble.
 Plus, students often appreciate having material to consult as they work at home or in study hall.

 I have an extremely long presentation that I break up into weeks because showing it all in one or two days would put students to sleep.
 No one would pay attention, and I can’t blame them.
-This presentation is always modified is always built together with students.
+This presentation is always modified and is always built together with students.

 Next, we collaborate and add details together as a class to this presentation.
 Our brainstorming methods, inside jokes, and collaborations sit in this presentation for anyone to access.
 We consult the presentation throughout our semester together.

 Establish prewriting habits

 Concerning prewriting, a key aspect I acknowledge is the amount of strong ideas from students.
 This is true!
 Teens have interesting perspectives; getting those ideas on paper in a sensible fashion becomes the obstacle.
 Lots of modeling on my part builds strong prewriting habits for students.
-I am also honest with them: every prewriting method is different for every person.
+I am also honest with them: Every prewriting method is different for every person.